francescogerardomarra/its/modulo26/4_security.md

 Disabling CSRF protection is appropriate in scenarios such as:
 - The application is stateless, meaning it does not rely on sessions.
-- Authentication is handled via tokens (e.g., JWT) passed in headers or other parts of the request.
+- Authentication is handled via tokens (e.g. JWT) passed in headers or other parts of the request.
 - CSRF protection is irrelevant because there is no session to secure.

 To disable CSRF protection, simply use the `csrf().disable()` method in your Spring Security configuration.
 By doing so, Spring Security will skip CSRF checks for all incoming requests, which is essential for applications that do not use sessions for tracking user state.

 This approach ensures that requests can be authenticated based on tokens, without the need for session-based protections.
-However, ensure that your token management (e.g., validating JWT tokens on every request) is secure, as CSRF protection will not be in place.
+However, ensure that your token management (e.g. validating JWT tokens on every request) is secure, as CSRF protection will not be in place.

 ```java
 @Override